 Adagio also offer special paper filters which replace the need for a tea ball.
 You simply place the filter in your cup or teapot and fold over the edge.
 They are made of taste-neutral wood and hemp fibres.

 You can find a selection of lovely teabag gift sets such as the Comfort Collection which includes six different varieties of gourmet tea bags in a pyramid shape which gives leaves plenty of room to unfurl and fully infuse.
-In this particular collection you’ll find Golden Yunnan tea, Dragonwell tea, Wuyi Oolong tea, Oolong Goddess tea, Silver Needle tea and Jasmine Pearls tea.
+In this gourmet tea collection, you’ll find Golden Yunnan tea, Dragonwell tea, Wuyi Oolong tea, Oolong Goddess tea, Silver Needle tea and Jasmine Pearls tea.
 Don’t they sound absolutely beautiful?

 To find out more about Adagio Teas visit their website at www.adagiotea.co.uk.
 There’s 20% off your first order and deliveries over £30 are free.